You can configure the mosquitto broker using a configuration file.

 file path

-If allow anonymous is true then you need to create a password file and set the path to the file.
+If allow anonymous is false then you need to create a password file and set the path to the file.
 This is covered in the using username/password authentication tutorial.

 This can be set on a per listener basis and is reloaded on reload signal.